najiboulhouch/najiboulhouch/README.md

 ### Hello everybody, welcome to my GitHub Profil 👋

 Hello, I'm **NAJIB OULHOUCH** from Morocco.
-I'm **Performance Test Engineer** and **FullStack Developer(Spring boot, Symfony)**.
+I'm **Performance Test Engineer** and **FullStack Developer(Spring boot, Symfony and Angular)**.

 I started my career as **Symfony developer** in 2013, as intern in a company :office: I developed a monolith web applications using Framework Symfony2. <br> </br>
 Below a application's repositories : </br>
 https://github.com/najiboulhouch/moviesManagement. </br>
 https://github.com/najiboulhouch/publication. </br>

-In 2014, i found out a beautiful Framework that changed my programmig mindset  :heart: **Spring framework** :heart: ,hence i learned it quickly by practice and development of a robust web applications with Spring. </br>
+In 2014, i found out a beautiful Framework that changed my programmig mindset  :heart: **Spring framework** :heart: ,hence i learned it quickly by practice and development of a robust web applications. </br>

+After a great experience in Software Engineering, since 2017, I switched to Performance Engineering and Monitoring. </br>
+I worked with these tools and technologies : JMeter, NeoLoad, LoadRunner, AppDynamics, DataDog, Dynatrace, Postman, K6, Docker, Java, Linux, Grafana.

 I shared with you my profils for more informations :wink: :